Settings and activity

 Pro: This works with the GUI and requires no special knowledge or comfort with TSQL.
 This may help folks with just a few static data tables.

-Con: This requires extra steps and results in extra commits in the history, which I realize can…An error occurred while saving the comment SC supported this idea ·
+Con: This requires extra steps and results in extra commits in the history, which I realize can…An error occurred while saving the comment SC commented

 An error occurred while saving the comment SC commented